 Five years after Yippie founder Abbie Hoffman goes underground to avoid a drug-related prison sentence, he contacts a reporter to get out the story of the FBI's covert spying, harassment ...

 Five years after Yippie founder Abbie Hoffman goes underground to avoid a drug-related prison sentence, he contacts a reporter to get out the story of the FBI's covert spying, harassment and inciting of violence they then blame on the Left.
 The skeptical reporter interviews Anita, Hoffman's wife, a single mom on welfare in New York City; Hoffman's attorney, Gerry Lefcourt; and others.
 As they talk, we see Hoffman's career in flashbacks, from early civil rights organizing through the trial of the Chicago Eight.
 While underground, as mental illness takes its toll, he meets Johanna Lawrenson, and an odd family develops: Abbie, Anita, their son, and Johanna.
 Will vindication ever arrive?
 Written by

-Published by AlKatraz Corner Music (BMI)
+Published by Dalf Music (ASCAP)

 23 of 28 people found this review helpful.

 Was this review helpful to you?